DBrittonLinebarger/DBrittonLinebarger.github.io/README.md

 This week was a turning point.
 The material is making more sense as we work through the in-class projects.
 I am also making reasonable progress on finding resources for my personal android project.

+### Week Six
+This week I spent most of my time working on my personal adroid project.
+It was a mixed bag of frustration and satisfaction.
+Many hours were spent trying to fix things that worked and then didn't when I made any adjustments.
+Fortunately, by the end of the week I was able to meet the deadline for the second deliverable on the project.
+That was very satisfying.
+Now onto the next stage.